raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/7. Spring Security/README.md

 3. **Security Filters**:

+   - **Definition**:
+      - A chain of filters for handling security, such as login, logout, and access control.
-   - **Definition**: Filters that intercept HTTP requests to apply security measures before they reach the application.
+      - Filters that intercept HTTP requests to apply security measures before they reach the application.
    - **Examples**: Authentication filter, authorization filter, CSRF protection filter.

 4. **Security Context**: